gopeshvijay21/web-scrapping-python/README.md

 I tried doing every thing like closed the file from python by using 'with' keyword and also deleted the file object from the heap.
 But nothing happened.
 I will try keep searching for this and update this thread if I fing something.

+Well I have found the solution for this and it is very simple.
+I just changed the working directory from the one where I have generated the Rankings.csv file to some other directory and the handle to the file is released.

 Few important urls that can be studied as part of this:

 https://www.dataquest.io/blog/web-scraping-tutorial-python/